 Auto Block (resistance belaying a second)

 We did not test this model for its auto-block resistance as it is not designed for this purpose.
 If you like this model but want something that you can belay off an anchor with, check out the Mammut Smart Alpine.
 It can accommodate two ropes and has the necessary loop for belaying off the anchor.

 This device is great for single-pitch climbing uses.
 We preferred it for lead belaying rather than top-roping.
 It also felt better with skinnier ropes, so if you're still climbing on 10.2mm lines, you might have a harder time feeding slack with the Smart 2.0.

-The Smart 2.0 retails for $45, much less than the $100+ GriGris made by Petzl.
+The Smart 2.0 retails for $45, which is the same price as the ATC Pilot.
 If you choose to buy the "Smarter" add-on, it will bring the total up to $58.
 Alternatively, you can purchase it with the Smart HMS carabiner, which is a good value.